pablodecm/phd_thesis/src/104_chapter_4.md

 A simple way to ensure the aforementioned property is to apply a function that ensures that the prediction outputs are in the range $[0,1]$ and normalised so $\sum_i \hat{y}_i=1$.
-The *softmax function* is a common choice in machine learning.
+The *softmax function* is a common choice to achieving the mentioned transformation within the field of machine learning.
 It is a generalisation of the logistic function to
 $k$ dimensions, and is defined as:
 $$